 6. A Definitive Close

-All advisors and agents need to be skilled at closing a financial product sale and should believe in the products they recommend to clients.
+All financial professionals need to be skilled at closing a product sale and should believe in the products they recommend to clients.
 Hosting prospecting events is a waste of time for you and the prospects if you aren't able to convert them into clients.
 There are many best practices of closing a sale to follow that will allow you to increase your production.
-One of the most decisive factors is whether you have addressed questions your prospects have or if they are still unsure about your planning process.
+One of the most decisive factors is whether you have addressed questions your prospects have or if they are still unsure about your process.

 7. Look Forward